rezmoss/sbomlyze/README.md

 ### Cross-Format Comparison

-sbomlyze can compare SBOMs in different formats.
-The identity matching system ensures components are correctly matched even when formats use different identifier schemes:
+sbomlyze can compare SBOMs in different formats:

 ```bash
 # Compare Syft output with CycloneDX